What is a cold chain?

 Unfortunately, most perishable goods will need to be transported from one cold storage unit to another at some point during their journey, which can cause complications in the cold chain.
 To combat this, it’s essential that every person involved in the process is ready with the correct cold store equipment to maintain the fluidity of the chain.

-Whilst it’s impossible to keep perishables in cold storage 100% of the time, practicing the correct handling methods will keep the time spent out of cold storage to a minimum.
+Whilst it’s impossible to keep perishables in cold storage 100% of the time, practising the correct handling methods will keep the time spent out of cold storage to a minimum.

 What type of cold storage do I need?